Dartis4/resume/README.md

-A place to host my Resume.
+A place to host my resume.

 Find it below: